kishorviswanathan/window-state-manager/README.md

 ### Limitations
  * Restore does not manage which windows are on top.
 However, in testing to date the correct windows have always been shown on top.
- * Window state is saved every 5 seconds.
-So if a window was created or moved just before removing the device from dock, it's state might not get preserved.
  * State is saved in memory and is not preserved across restarts.

 Configuration